 Current activities include:

 - A weekly email of current events in the Americas to help keep abreast of legal developments and forthcoming publications of interest (if you would like to join our weekly email updates, please send a note to our Chair, Julienne Grant).

-- A collaborative guide to legal research in Mexico which will be unveiled at the Mexican Law Program at the AALL Annual Meeting in San Antonio (2013) on Tuesday morning, 8:30am - 9:45am
+- A collaborative guide to legal research in Mexico which was unveiled at the Mexican Law Program at the AALL Annual Meeting in San Antonio (2013).

 The Latin American Law Interest Group traditionally meets at the AALL Annual Meeting, and is led by a Chair.
+All are welcome!
 The Group’s Chair, who generally serves a two-year term, is confirmed by the Executive Committee of the FCIL-SIS.